KerryAlsace/where-to-work/NOTES.md

 Todo:
-  xUsers can't create or edit or delete other users' places (unless admin) xoauth users can't edit themselves
-  -Get shared places working and displaying
-  -Move comments out of places and into shared_places?
-  -Shared Places are showing the place creator as a friend: fix -Add restrictions for friends: can add comments, view show#place, cannot destroy or edit place -Creating or editing place doesn't correctly save "friends"
+  xUsers can't create or edit or delete other users' places (unless admin) xoauth users can't edit themselves xGet shared places working and displaying xMove comments out of places and into shared_places? xShared Places are showing the place creator as a friend: fix -Creating or editing place doesn't correctly save "friends" -Add restrictions for friends: can add comments, view show#place, cannot destroy or edit place -get comments working

 abilities: